 Held annually for over two decades, the Conference engages our national network's leaders and members drawn from the business, civic, and education communities with leading policy-makers and experts.
 Speakers and Embassy Receptions

-The 2014 National Conference Agenda will examine: China, the U.S., and Asia; Russia/Eurasia; Cybersecurity; Future of Education; Youth, Jobs, and Social Unrest; Food and Water; Global Economic Realignment; Future of Energy; Africa; and Climate Change.
+The 2014 National Conference Agenda (available here) examined: China, the U.S., and Asia; Russia/Eurasia; Cybersecurity; Future of Education; Youth, Jobs, and Social Unrest; Food and Water; Global Economic Realignment; Future of Energy; Africa; and Climate Change.

-FALL SCHEDULE September 2014 Monday, Sept 29, 4:00 PM ET Alternative Programming Discussion led by Steven E. Sokol, President and CEO, World Affairs Council of Pittsburgh.
+September 2014 Alternative Programming Discussion led by Steven E. Sokol, President and CEO, World Affairs Council of Pittsburgh.
+Listen to the recording.

-October Tuesday, October 21, 4:00 PM ET How Your Council Can Use Social Media Discussion led by Shannon McAfee, Director of Public Programs, Columbus (Ohio) World Affairs Council and Madonna Kramer, Director of Events/Programming, World Affairs Council of Western Michigan.
+October 2014 How Your Council Can Use Social Media Discussion led by Shannon McAfee, Director of Public Programs, Columbus (Ohio) World Affairs Council and Madonna Kramer, Director of Events/Programming, World Affairs Council of Western Michigan.
+Listen to the recording.